top of page

 About

-As a Level 2 trained in Dyadic Developmental Psychotherapy (DDP), I apply the DDP principles into my work.
+As a Level 2 trained practitioner in Dyadic Developmental Psychotherapy (DDP), at iSEEu Counselling, we integrate DDP principles into our therapeutic work.

-Attachment-Focused Parenting and Dyadic Developmental Psychotherapy entails starting the therapeutic work with the parents/care-givers - exploring parents own attachment history, their hopes and dreams about parenting, building on their parenting styles, building trust, which in turn gives parents resilience and facilitates the next step of the therapy which is: the child joining the therapy.
+Attachment-Focused Parenting and Dyadic Developmental Psychotherapy begins with therapeutic work with the parents or care-givers.
+We explore parents' own attachment histories, their hopes and dreams about parenting, and build on their parenting styles, and trust.
+This, in turn gives parents resilience and facilitates the next step of therapy, which is the child joining the therapy.

 bottom of page